 3. Cleaning the Floor

 Fill a bucket with warm water and mix in a cleaner that’s safe for your flooring.
-Lysol and Dawn are highly effective at beating grime and grease from various surfaces of the bathroom.
+Lysol and Dawn are highly effective at beating grime and grease from various bathroom surfaces.
 You can also pour a cup of white vinegar into the bucket if you wish.

 Rinse the floor with clean water and use a floor squeegee to direct the water down the drain.
 However, if this isn’t an option, use only a slightly wet mop to keep water at a minimum.
 Consider a spin mop since these are effective at wringing out excess water.

-When you’re done, you must dry the floor to avoid any growth of mold or mildew.
+When you’re done, you must dry the floor to avoid mold or mildew growth.
 Use a clean towel or cloth to wipe the floor.
 Pay close attention to corners and grout lines as these places are more prone to mold.

 Removing Bathroom Floor Stains

-Avoiding the use of harsh chemicals might be essential in homes with children or pets.
-Fumes can often stick around or spread throughout the house, which can affect everyone.
+Avoiding harsh chemicals might be essential in homes with children or pets.
+Fumes can often stick around or spread throughout the house, affecting everyone.